Fiat Fiorino: Second facelift (phase III)

 In 1994, a new version based on the Fiat Mille platform debuted.
 While the front design remained initially unchanged, it sat on a longer wheelbase and the new rear side panels had single side windows (or single blank pressings) rather than the multiple divisions of the original model.
 The gas cap was now covered by an integrated flap, rather than being exposed as before.
 European-market diesels now received exhaust gas recirculation to meet new emissions standards, although power remained at 43 kW.
 Petrol versions received the 1.4-liter "Tipo" engine, although Brazilian buyers were also offered the option of a one-liter model to suit that country's tax structure.
 The one-liter engine produces 56.1 hp-metric at 6000 rpm, providing a top speed of 138 km/h and a 500 kg payload.
 The catalyzed 1.4-liter engine, as sold in Europe, develops 50 kW.

 The phase III version was assembled in the Minas Gerais plant and remained on sale in Brazil, Paraguay, Argentina, and Chile until the end of 2013, in anticipation of the requirement for dual SRS airbags and ABS brakes in the Brazilian market from 2014 onwards.
 The last facelift for the European market included a grille without a horizontal bar and took place in 1997.
 The phase III Fiorinos received another new grille for 2001, which was updated again in 2002 as Fiat's five-bar logo was replaced with the new centenary, wreath-style logo.

 ABS and driver SRS airbag had been available as extra-cost options for the second generation Fiorino from the end of 1998 to 2001, but since the dashboard could not fit a passenger airbag without extensive changes, it was more cost-effective to phase it out and replace it with a newer model.

 The second-generation Fiorino was also assembled in Argentina by Sevel Argentina.
 Over 1,000,000 Fiorinos have been sold in South America.

 Third facelift (phase IV)

 In 2004, a facelifted version was released with the Fiat Doblò front style.
 In 2009, Fiat introduced a new version with the red Fiat logo on the front.

 Brazilian production of the second generation of Fiorino ended in December 2013 when the new generation (based on the platform of the new Brazilian Fiat Uno) was unveiled.
-The Fiorino was the leader of the segment for twenty three consecutive years.
+The Fiorino had been the leader of the segment in Brazil for 23 consecutive years.
 A total of 981,922 Fiorinos was built in Betim, Brazil: 775,620 Cargo/Panorama and 206,302 pick-ups.